FCW system failed — causes and fixes

 The system uses beeps, seat vibrations, lights, or a combination of all three to warn you of an impending collision.
 For extra security, some systems pre-charge the brakes and tighten the seatbelts to make it easier for you to stop as soon as possible.

 The FCW warning system usually works with safety technologies like automated energy braking.
 After detecting a potential collision, the safety technology is triggered into operation with the brakes urgently engaged to avoid or stop the collision.
 It is not a fool-proof guarantee that you won’t crash, but it reduces the severity of the crash.
+The malfunction of this system isn’t the same as the pre-collision system malfunction and both are essential to keep you safe on the road in modern cars.

 How effective is the FCW system?